apache/cassandra/doc/source/architecture/dynamo.rst

 Transient replication is an experimental feature that may not be ready for production use.
 The expected audience is experienced users of Cassandra capable of fully validating a deployment of their particular application.
-That means being able check that operations like reads, writes, decommission, remove, rebuild, repair, and replace all work with your queries, data, configuration, operational practices, and availability requirements.
+That means being able to check that operations like reads, writes, decommission, remove, rebuild, repair, and replace all work with your queries, data, configuration, operational practices, and availability requirements.